 Although less than 20 percent of companies track customer retention, a few use it to great effect.
 USAA, a San Antonio-based insurance company, for example, has made customer retention the top metric for executive performance.
 USAA’s budget submittals must address how they will maintain or improve customer retention.
 Not surprisingly, the company has one of the highest retention rates of any insurer in the world.

 A second loyalty metric that companies should consider instituting is a Loyalty Acid Test, which asks customers whether a company is worthy of their loyalty.
 Customer survey questions can capture how loyal customers are to a particular company and why.
-NBRI benchmarked the Loyalty Acid Test with several companies that research had identified as “loyalty leaders,” including Enterprise Rent-A-Car, Harley-Davidson, Intuit, L.L.
+NBRI benchmarked the Loyalty Acid Test with several companies that research had identified as “loyalty leaders,” including Harley-Davidson, L.L.
 Bean, Northwestern Mutual, USAA, and SAS Institute.
-Overall, 70 percent of their customers said these seven companies deserved their loyalty – compared with less than 50 percent of the customers of a representative sample of all U.S. companies.
+Overall, over 70 percent of their customers said these companies deserved their loyalty – compared with less than 50 percent of the customers of a representative sample of all U.S. companies.